 But wait!
 What’s this got to do with swaddling?
 Okay, although there is no connection between swaddling as the cause of sleep regression, the security and comfort that swaddling gives can help their unsettledness during this challenging period.
 Therefore, its important to check that if swaddling is no longer effective in providing security and comfort, then its time to do something different or find a safe alternative to swaddling.

 The question is more like what is an effective alternative to swaddling?
-Because there are now many sleeping products that can be used as an alternative to the swaddle wrap/swaddling.
+Because there are now many baby sleeping products that can be used as an alternative to the swaddle blanket wrap for swaddling.

-The key things to look for when choosing an alternative are:
+Here are some key things to look for when choosing an alternative:

 Look for something that doesn't restrict your baby's arms to any one position.

 Look for something that allows your baby to move their arms freely to enable them to roll safely during sleep.

 Look for something that gives your baby freedom to move while providing the security they need to promote good sleep (because they may still be experiencing some startle reflex).

 Look for something that is roomy enough to support healthy hip development.